-If the ordinance is introduced at tonight's meeting (July 5, 2016), then a second reading will occur on July 18, 2016.
-The ordinance, if approved, would then become effective 30 days after that or on August 17, 2016.
+If the ordinance is introduced at tonight's meeting (July 18, 2016), then a second reading will occur on August 1, 2016.
+The ordinance, if approved, would then become effective 30 days after that or on August 31, 2016.

-Prior to the effective date of the ordinance, if adopted, the City will need to establish guidelines for the application and adoption process for the four (4) Conditional Use Permits (CUP's) for dispensaries, which should include some objective criteria for evaluating and ranking each application in order to provide guidance regarding which applications should be approved (given the limited number of authorized dispensaries).
+If adopted and before accepting conditional use permit (CUP) applications, the City will need to establish guidelines for the application and adoption process for the four (4) CUP's for dispensaries, which should include some objective criteria for evaluating and ranking each application in order to provide guidance regarding which applications should be approved (given the limited number of authorized dispensaries).
 Based on the number of inquiries City staff has been receiving, the number of requests will likely be higher than the four CUP's allowed.
 The Planning Commission will be the issuing authority for those Conditional Use Permits, with any appeals to be decided by the City Council.
 Therefore, City staff will present some draft criteria to the Planning Commission for recommendation and City Council for final adoption.